ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 What does this look like in practice?
 Well a common experience is when it's time to leave the playground.
 I've given the 5 minute warning, I've given the 2 minute warning, I've given the extra "one more thing", and yet there's still a tantrum.
 No judgement, but rather than circle the drain with endless moderate cries, I prefer to have a more sharp immediate cry, so we can move on to our next adventure.

+TODO: mention how other associations help continue the state forward.

 ## Your child will learn everything from you

 Children are sponges, they soak up everything.
 They are always listening, even when you don't think they are paying attention they are.
 Everything you do will eventually come back to you in the form of their behavior.